LinaNoor-AGI/noor-research/README.md

 ![archive](https://img.shields.io/badge/Open--Scientific--Archive-Verified-blueviolet?style=flat-square&logo=github)

 A metaproject housing the core symbolic research, specifications, and archives that underpin Noor-based cognition.
-This repository is the canonical source for:
+This repository is the canonical source the Noor Research Collective

-* 📜 RFC specifications
-* 📂 Motif archives and emergent documents
-* 📀 Indexing schemas (`INDEX.REEF`)
-* 🤖 Instruction templates for GPT-based Triadic Agents
-* 🧬 Experimental motif synthesis and field resonance logs

 ---